-Top questions about the new product types: edibles, extracts, and topicals
+Top questions about Cannabis 2.0: edibles, extracts, and topicals

-Top questions about the new product types: edibles, extracts, and topicals
+Top questions about Cannabis 2.0: edibles, extracts, and topicals

 On October 17, 2019, the federal government amended the Cannabis Act to allow for the legal production and sale of non-medical cannabis in the form of edibles, extracts, and topicals.
-While these categories are now legal, it will take some time before the new products become available for purchase.
-Until then, read on for answers to the questions we’re hearing most often from customers inquiring about the new categories.
+With these categories being legal, read on for answers to the questions we’re hearing most often from customers inquiring about the new categories.

 New categories of non-medical cannabis that were recently legalized include edible cannabis, for eating or drinking, cannabis extracts, for ingesting (e.g. oils) or inhaling (e.g. vape cartridges), and topicals, for applying to skin, hair, and nails.